 The term “native ISO” commonly refers to the range of ISOs that are not listed on the camera as either “Hi-1” or “Lo-1”.
 (Not to be confused with “whole stop” ISOs, which refer to all ISO’s in 1 EV increments often starting from ISO 100 or 200.)

 Any ISO that is listed as “Hi-1” or “Hi-2” etc. is indicated in this manner because it is deemed unreliable, both in overall image quality, (extremely high noise, loss of color and sharp detail) and also in actual brightness value.
-This is because a sensor’s amplification capability becomes unreliable at a certain point, and cannot achieve a precise “stop” that qualifies as a specific ISO.
+This is because at a certain point the sensor’s amplification capability becomes unreliable, and cannot achieve a precise “whole stop”.
 The camera specifies “ISO Hi-1”, to note that you will no longer be getting an accurate exposure.
-(Nor will you get very good image quality!)
+Generally speaking, it also is an indication that you will you get very good image quality!

-Geeky Fact: Contrary to popular belief, “Hi” ISO’s do not always correspond with the exact point at which a digital sensor switches from performing its gain amplification natively, (during the analog, photons-to-electrons conversion) to “fake” digital post-production brightening.
-For example, a camera may switch from analog gain to digital gain for ISO’s higher than 3200, yet still list ISO 6400 and ISO 12800 as if they were native ISOs, before going to “HI-1” to denote a sub-standard ISO 25600 image, simply because the camera is delivering good enough image quality at those ISOs.
+Geeky Fact: Contrary to popular belief, “HI” ISO’s do not always correspond with the exact point at which a digital sensor switches from performing its gain amplification natively, (during the analog, photons-to-electrons conversion) to “fake” digital post-production brightening.
+For example, a camera may switch from analog gain to digital gain for ISO’s higher than 3200, yet still list ISO 6400 and ISO 12800 as if they were native ISOs, before going to “HI-1” to denote a sub-standard ISO 25600 image.
+This is simply because the camera is delivering good enough image quality at those native (in name only) ISOs.

 WHAT IS DUAL-GAIN ISO?

 On most cameras which currently offer dual gain, this happens in the vicinity of ISO 400 or 800.
-In addition to a notable drop in ISO noise, an increase in dynamic range is often noticeable.
+In addition to a notable drop in ISO noise, an increase in dynamic range is another potential benefit.

 WHAT IS ISO INVARIANCE?

-Say, for example, you capture one image at ISO 100 that is two stops under-exposed and one image at ISO 400 that is correctly exposed.
-Will the under-exposed ISO 100 image look the same as the ISO 400 image, when its exposure is increased by 2 stops in post-production?
-If yes, the camera sensor is ISO invariant up to ISO 400.
+Say, for example, you capture one image at ISO 100 that is mostly two stops under-exposed, yet preserves one very bright highlight, and another image at ISO 400 that is mostly correctly exposed, except the one bright highlight is clipped.
+Will the ISO 100 image look the same as the ISO 400 image when its exposure is increased by 2 stops in post-production?
+If yes, that camera sensor is ISO invariant up to ISO 400.

 See in the example below, using a Nikon D750, a demonstration of how the highlight noise levels remain similar until ISO 3200, and the shadow noise levels remain pretty similar until ISO 800.